 The Operation Jack Autism Foundation is a 501(c)3 non-profit charity created in 2009 in honor of Jack Felsenfeld, who was born in 2003 and is severely autistic.
 In a nutshell, Operation Jack is one dad’s attempt to make the world a better place so that some good can come out of a lifetime of struggles his son is saddled with.
 Read more about the foundation’s founder and history!

 The foundation has no staff and no office and strives to be as cost-effective as possible.
 The work needed to make the foundation thrive is done on a volunteer basis, primarily by the founder in his spare time.
 So, it’s always one day at a time, one idea at a time, fighting autism one mile at a time.
-Through 2018, the foundation and its events have raised approximately $160,000 for charities.
+Through 2020, the foundation and its events have raised approximately $160,000 as donations/grants for charities.